lexleo/seek-and-destroy/README.md

 * `--remove` — remove all bak files from specified folder (should be used with `--folder`)
 * `-v` or `--version` — version of seek-and-destroy
 * `-h` or `--help` — show help message

+### Author, license and so on

+Seek-and-destroy is absolutely free.
+You can contact author by email: ins227@gmail.com